pusher/go-interface-fuzzer/README.markdown

    A test case parameterised by the store generating function, with a default maxops of 100.

-By default `go-interface-fuzzer` generates an incomplete fragment: no package name, no imports, just the three testing functions per interface.
+By default Go Interface Fuzzer generates an incomplete fragment: no package name, no imports, just the three testing functions per interface.